rhine3/audiomoth-guide/guide.md

 # Firmware

 As discussed above, several different firmware versions for the AudioMoth have been created and released.
-Some releases are just updates, but some have special functionality.
-For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
+These firmwares often fix bugs and introduce new features: for instance, version 1.4.0 enabled users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
 Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
 To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).
 You can also modify the firmware yourself and apply custom firmware to your AudioMoth.

 If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing).
 This app allows you to download and apply any of the standard firmware releases released by Open Acoustic Devices (under the "Use Standard Release" tab).
 If you wish to customize the AudioMoth firmware, you can use the flashing app to apply custom firmware to the AudioMoth as well (under the "Use Local File" tab).